FOR IMMEDIATE RELEASE

 Charting a New Course for Water Smart Land Conservation, $298,000 to Colorado Open Lands

-Location: Adams, Boulder, Broomfield, Denver, Jefferson, Larimer, Logan, Morgan, Sedgwick, and Weld counties
+Location: Boulder, Larimer, Logan, Morgan, Sedgwick, Washington, and Weld counties

 The South Platte River Basin is home to some of Colorado’s most productive farmland and largest farm economies, while being one of the state’s fastest-growing counties with the most water rights in the state.
 Colorado Open Lands (COL) will partner with Colorado West Land Trust to learn from each other’s water-focused work to help conserve critical lands in this region where land conversion is happening rapidly and conservation easements are around four times more expensive.
 COL will also bring together partners representing varied interests in the South Platte River Basin, including municipal water developers, water conservancy districts, those interested in farmland, and the Colorado Water Trust.
 They will explore new strategies and financing tools to encourage collaborative investments in farmland and water rights that meet multiple uses and keep the economy and ecology of the region intact.